2015 South Bend mayoral election

 The 2015 South Bend, Indiana mayoral election was held on November 3, 2015.
 The election was won by the incumbent mayor, Pete Buttigieg, who was reelected with more than 80 percent of the votes, defeating Republican Kelly Jones.
 The election coincided with races for the Common Council and for South Bend City Clerk.

 Before facing each other in the general election, Buttigieg and Jones each won their parties' nominations in primaries, with Buttigieg fending-off a challenge from Common Council member Henry Davis Jr. and Jones winning an uncontested primary.

 Buttigieg handily won the general election, facing only a weak Republican competitor in a heavily Democratic city.

-After being reelected to a second term as mayor, Buttigieg would later seek national office by first running the 2017 Democratic National Committee chairmanship election, and by later running for the presidency of the United States in the 2020 Democratic Party presidential primaries.
+After being reelected to a second term as mayor, Buttigieg would later seek national office by first running in the 2017 Democratic National Committee chairmanship election, and by later running for the presidency of the United States in the 2020 Democratic Party presidential primaries.
 In 2021, President Joe Biden appointed Buttigieg to be the United States Secretary of Transportation.